vilasvarghese/linux/Commands/awk/awk-readme.md

 3. Basic awk Syntax
-The general syntax for awk is:

-Bash

-awk 'script' [input_file(s)]
-The script can be:

-A single pattern { action } pair.
-Multiple pattern { action } pairs separated by newlines or semicolons.

-Example 1: Print every line of a file

-Bash

 echo -e "Line 1\nLine 2\nLine 3" | awk '{ print }'

 	# Output:
 	# Line 1
 	# Line 2
 	# Line 3
-Here, no pattern is specified, so the action { print } (which defaults to print $0) is performed for every line.
+	Here, no pattern is specified,
+		so the action { print } (which defaults to print $0) is performed for every line.

-Example 2: Print lines containing "Line 2"

-Bash

-awk '/Line 2/ { print }' test.txt
+echo -e "Line 1\nLine 2\nLine 3" | awk '/Line 2/ { print }'

 	# Output:
 	# Line 2
 	Here, /Line 2/ is a regular expression pattern.
 If a line matches, print is executed.

 	Example 3: Print only the pattern (no action specified)

-Bash

-awk '/Line 1/' test.txt
-# Output:
-# Line 1
-If no action is specified, awk defaults to { print $0 }.

 4. Built-in Variables
 awk provides several useful built-in variables that store information about the current record and processing environment.